MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

 Wrap logging statements with a check against a static variable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A boolean constant declared in a ``if`` statement can be used to fully remove portions of code: when this boolean constant is evaluated as ``false``, the wrapped code becomes unreachable and, thus, will not be embedded.
+A boolean constant declared in a ``if`` statement can be used to fully remove portions of code: when this boolean constant is evaluated as ``false``, the wrapped code becomes unreachable and, thus, is not be embedded.

 .. note::